scsrcs/scsrcs.github.io/README.md

 Website created to display the details and handle the registration of multiple inter-school events, collectively known as Spark, and hosted by SRCS Dehradun.

-Created in July 2021 by Arunav Ganguly and Aditya Swami.
+Created in July 2021 by Arunav Ganguly(https://github.com/weblaze) and Aditya Swami(https://github.com/adityaswamii).